-Allow us to take you back to the summer of 1645, the worst outbreak of the plague is ravaging Edinburgh and just to make matters worse it has also taken the life of the city’s first Plague Doctor, John Paulitious.
-Thousands of people have died, in fact it is believed that at the height of this plague there were only 60 men left to defend the city.
+Allow us to take you back to the summer of 1645.
+The worst outbreak of the plague is ravaging Edinburgh.
+Just to make matters worse it has also taken the life of the city’s first Plague Doctor, John Paulitious.
+Thousands of people have died, in fact, it is believed that at the height of this plague there were only 60 men left to defend the city.

-Those suffering with the plague were confined to their homes and instructed to hang a white sheet from the window, they would then be visited by the Plague Doctor.
-On the 13th of June 1645 Edinburgh’s second Plague Doctor was appointed, his name was George Rae.
+Those suffering from the plague were confined to their homes and instructed to hang a white sheet from the window, they would then be visited by the Plague Doctor.
+On the 13th of June 1645, Edinburgh’s second Plague Doctor was appointed, his name was George Rae.

 As the Plague Doctor wasn’t expected to live through the outbreak, the council got a shock when the time came to pay the large salary which Dr Rae had been promised.
 Dr Rae spent the ten years that followed the last outbreak of ‘foul pestilence’ in Edinburgh fighting to be paid, and it is widely believed that he died without ever receiving the money.